hbctraining/GCC-BOSC-2018/lessons/sample_level_QC.md

 <img src="../img/gene_filtering.png" width="600">

 **DESeq2 will perform this filtering by default; however other DE tools, such as EdgeR will not.**  Filtering is a necessary step, even if you are using limma-voom and/or edgeR's quasi-likelihood methods.
-Be sure to follow pre-filtering steps when these tools, as outlined in their user guides found on Bioconductor as they generally perform much better.
+Be sure to follow pre-filtering steps when using these tools, as outlined in their user guides found on Bioconductor as they generally perform much better.